nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/05_UnitTestGuide/01_ClassUnitTest/01_entityUnitTest/01_entityUnitTestWithBeanValidation.rst

 Test case for validation between items
 =======================================
-For validation between items with :java:extdoc:`@AssertTrue <javax.validation.constraints.AssertTrue>` that cannot be tested with the single-item validation described above, it is necessary to create another test.
+For validation between items with :java:extdoc:`@AssertTrue <jakarta.validation.constraints.AssertTrue>` that cannot be tested with the single-item validation described above, it is necessary to create another test.

 Create a test case table